chedim/cliffhanger/README.md

 Condition context is entered into with `if`/`before`/`after` _condition keywords_ either from naming or definitition context and provides control point definitions.
 Condition context may be exited into definition context using a semicolon.

+... many more contexts... maybe this is not the right term and/or way to describe them?

 ## Definition branching
 Semicolon followed by newline (':\n') can be used in definiton context to provide multiple alternative branching definitions.
 Each branching definition then need to start with a whitespace offset: